Is a Cover Letter Necessary in 2023? Do I Need a Cover Letter?

 Los Angeles, CA, 90017

-Having recently graduated, I was thrilled to come across an opening for a Junior Human Resource Specialist at Savee Consulting.
+Having recently graduated from UCDC with a Bachelor’s degree in Human Resources Management, I was thrilled to come across an opening for a Junior Human Resource Specialist at Savee Consulting.
 With my excellent decision-making, interpersonal communication, and attention to detail, I am positive my skills will be beneficial for this position.
-I’m excited to start my career at Savee Consulting and am committed to providing excellent administrative and support for senior HR team members.
+I’m excited to start my career at Savee Consulting and am committed to providing excellent administrative support for senior HR team members.

-The call for applications posted on LinkedIn looks for a candidate who can demonstrate outstanding writing and communication skills, along with strong administrative skills relevant to HR operations.
+The post on LinkedIn states you’re looking for a candidate who can demonstrate outstanding writing and communication skills and strong administrative skills relevant to HR operations.
 During my time as a student, I worked part-time as an administrative assistant in the Student Life office.
-We organized several annual drives for our students, such as a Blood Drive and Food Pantry Drive, where collections increased by over 20% year over year.
+We organized several annual drives for our students, such as a Blood Drive and Food Pantry Drive, where collections increased by over 20% yearly.
 I was tasked with screening applicant resumes and interviews for those who wished to volunteer for these drives.
-The number of new volunteers increased by 13% in the first year and 27% the second.
+The number of new volunteers increased by 13% in the first year and 27% in the second.
 This experience helped me gain knowledgeable skills applicable to the Junior Human Resource Specialist position at Savvee Consulting.

 In addition to recruiting volunteers, I also helped compile a database of our volunteers to call upon when the need arose for specific events hosted by the Student Life Office.
 This helped lower the amount of time we spent searching for new volunteers.
 I also collected, reviewed, and analyzed qualitative data through surveys related to particular events and feedback given by our volunteers to improve administrative processes for future events.